tabssudp/Cookie-Filter/README.md

 👏 👏 👏

-> Value updates uploaded to Github | You can change all what you want.
+> Tabss updates uploaded to Github | You can change all what you want.
 Is just a simple cookie filter with GUI using `customtkinter`.

 ## PREVIEW
 ![image](https://github.com/user-attachments/assets/1462077d-839f-468f-a655-6138afcd70a9)